comp-physics/roseNNa/README.md

 </a>
 </p>

-roseNNA is a fast, portable, and minimally-intrusive library for neural network inference in HPC codebases.
+roseNNA is a fast, portable, and minimally-intrusive library for neural network inference.
-It runs inference on RNNS, CNNS, and MLPs, though more networks are in the works.
+Its intended use case is large Fortran- and C-based HPC codebases. roseNNa currently supports RNNs, CNNs, and MLPs, though more architectures are in the works.
-It is an optimized Fortran library that outperforms PyTorch (by a factor between 2 and 5x) for the relatively small neural networks used in physics applications, like CFD.
+The library is optimized Fortran and outperforms PyTorch (by a factor between 2 and 5x) for the relatively small neural networks used in physics applications, like CFD.

 ## **Fortran Library**
 The fLibrary folder holds all the core files that are needed to recreate the model in Fortran and be linked to a program.
 It contains a Makefile that compiles all core files and creates a library.